LuposX/BostonHousingPrediction/README.md

 <!--_For more examples and usage, please refer to the [Wiki][wiki]._-->

 ## Release History
+*   0.2.3
+    *   choosing alpha is now possible
+    *   you can leave inputs empty and it will choose default values
+    *   bugfixes like #25 and more
+    *   uploaded pre-trained models that can be downloaded

 *   0.2.2
     *   fix negative input for training of model #24
     *   fix negative output of predictions #24